2022 Orange County Board of Supervisors election: District 4

 The 4th district includes Brea, Buena Park, Fullerton, La Habra, Placentia, Stanton, and parts of Anaheim.
-The incumbent is Democrat Doug Chaffee, who was elected with 50.4% of the vote in 2018.
+The incumbent was Democrat Doug Chaffee, who was elected with 50.4% of the vote in 2018.
 Chaffee faced criticism within his own party for some of his votes and actions in office, and the Orange County Democratic Party endorsed his challenger Sunny Park.

 Candidates

 Note: County elections in California are officially nonpartisan.
 The parties below identify which party label each candidate would have run under if given the option.